trexwithoutt/strata-jekyll/_posts/2017-11-06-Global Network 2D Visualization .md

 categories: project
 ---

+# Introduction

 I found an intresting visualization project recently, the whole idea is created by [Matt Leonawicz](https://github.com/leonawicz/mapmate)
+This project is basic using of `save_map` function to create network and display the path way

+# Requirement

+- `R 3.6`
+- package `mapmate`
+- package `animation`

 ```r